<img src="https://secure.leadforensics.com/97241.png" style="display:none;">

 We are living in an application oriented world.
 Business operations, marketing, selling, HR, payroll, benefits all are often being sourced to specialized third party applications.
 The network manager has no control over the operation of these applications but they can effect the operation of the network and the overall client experience.
 The network can be lightening fast with ample available bandwidth, but if the application is slow responding to a request, the user often blames the network.

 The solution to this issue is permanent monitoring of network traffic.
 If the network manager is aware of the applications in use and receives reports on application response times, the real response time culprit can be easily revealed.
 Organizations may not be able to directly control application quality but, with proper monitoring and analysis, they can trace response issues to the source.
-Proper monitoring can save expenses spent on problems that do not exist and provide the necessary information to work with third party application providers to resolve issues and improve service.
+Network monitoring solutions can save expenses spent on problems that do not exist and provide the necessary information to work with third party application providers to resolve issues and improve service.

 2. Future Planning